Darryl is in foster care. Sean thinks that he's being abused,

 “During the week I had to clean the house, every day.
 I had to do the laundry on Mondays, vacuum on Tuesdays, dust on Wednesdays, wash the kitchen and bathroom floors on Thursdays, and clean the toilets and tub and shower on Fridays.
 I had to wash and dry the dishes every night.
 They don’t have a dishwasher.
 On the weekends I’d have to mow the front lawn on Saturdays and the lawn in the back on Sundays, I had to sweep the sidewalks and driveway, pull weeds in the flower beds, rake leaves, take the trash out for the Monday pickup, and anything else Mr. or Mrs. Reyes would think up.”

 “That’s ridiculous!”
 Sean exclaimed.
-“So you did everything and they didn’t do anything?”
+“Sounds like you did everything and they didn’t do anything.”

 “Mrs. Reyes fixed dinner every day, and also breakfast and lunch on the weekends.
 Mr. Reyes sat watching TV and drinking beer.
 Neither of them did any cleaning or gardening.”

 “So, I suppose you also had to iron their clothes?”